 Be the Peace - Be the Hope is serving teachers and students (including resettled immigrants and refugee Youth) in schools and community centers across the Houston region (More than 30 schools have already been served including Blackshear Elementary, Braeburn Elementary, Burbank Middle, Collins Elementary, Emerson Elementary, Hartsfield Elementary, Las Americas Newcomer, Marshall Middle, Paul Revere Middle, Sugar Grove Academy, Sutton Elementary, Westside High, Wisdom High, Yes Prep Northside)

 Our program works in several phases with our primary phases being the Foundation SEL phase and the Community and Leadership Development phase.

-Allow students to create a safe space where they can express/understand emotions and power traits, and discover that they have more potential, aspirations and resources than they sometimes think.
+Allow students to create a safe space where they can express and understand emotions and power traits, and discover that they have more potential, aspirations, and resources than they sometimes think.

 Develop an understanding that living systems are made up of interconnected relationships, in which each partner affects and often needs the other while addressing emotional intelligence and nonviolent communication,

-GECKO'S STORY AND THE MAGIC BOARD: these workshops highlight the needs behind our emotions and qualities/strategies to address these needs.
+A STORY OF NONVIOLENT COMMUNICATION AND THE MAGIC BOARD: these workshops highlight the needs behind our emotions and qualities/strategies to address these needs nonviolently.